coreruleset/modsecurity-docker/README.md

 ### TLS/HTTPS

-If you want to run your web traffic over TLS you can simply set the SETTLS argument to true when using Docker build.
-Note: This will use self signed certificates, to use your own certificates (recommended) COPY or mount (-v) your server.crt and server.key into /usr/local/apache2/conf/.
+The TLS is configured by default on port 443.
+Note: The default configuration uses self signed certificates, to use your own certificates (recommended) COPY or mount (-v) your server.crt and server.key into /usr/local/apache2/conf/.
 Please remember you'll need to forward the HTTPS port

 ```
-$docker build  --build-arg SETTLS=True -t my-modsec .
+$ docker build -t my-modsec .
-$docker run -p 8443:443 my-modsec
+$ docker run -p 8443:443 my-modsec
 ```

 ### Proxying

 ModSecurity is often used as a reverse proxy.
 This allows one to use ModSecurity without modifying the webserver hosting the underlying application (and also protect web servers that modsecurity cannot currently embedd into).
-To set proxying one must set SETPROXY to True and provide the location of the Proxy via the BACKEND environment variable.
-Note: if you are going to be proxying to a HTTPS site, you'll need to set SETTLS to true also.
+The proxy is set by default to true and the location is defined by BACKEND environment variable.
+The SSL is enabled by default.

 ```
-$docker build --build-arg SETPROXY=True -t my-modsec .
+$ docker build -t my-modsec . -f
-$ docker run -p 8080:80 -e BACKEND=http://example.com my-modsec
+$ docker run -p 8080:80 -e PROXY_SSL=on -e BACKEND=http://example.com my-modsec
 ```

 ### ServerName